nathanjmorton/scp/README.md

 # Node.js Script to Upload files from local to Files.com server bucket with its JS API

+## Initialization

+- rename env.example to .env and add your API key and subdomain

 ## Usage

 ### Yarn